loganorr-alt/laravel_challenges/Automating Infrastructure Setup - Laravel/Task1.md

 **The server I provisioned using Forge is available here:** [https://laravel.tuffing.co.nz/](https://laravel.tuffing.co.nz/)

 I'll allow this server to stay up for 2-3 weeks, assuming cancelling a Forge account doesn't destroy the provisioned server.
-It's running on a cheap Linode server, so I'm not too worried about t the price on that end.
+It's running on a cheap Linode server, so I'm not too worried about the price on that end.

 For time limitation reasons, here I go over the steps to set up Forge by hand.
 However forge has both a CLI and an SDK - the SDK being able to provision new servers.
 This would be perfect for creating a server by a script or in a pipeline - though there are limited uses for this.
 It could be useful to update an existing server via standardised scripts / config as code for example.
 I wouldn't advise using a code pipline to do this.
 It could get rapidly expensive quickly.